manu-devops-sqops/voting-app-atmosly/README.md

     - worker: cluster IP
 5. min-max CPU : 500m-1000m for all application services
 6. min-max memory : 1000mi-2000mi for all application services

+### Database Services:

+Please note, you will need to pass the following details to deploy the database services for the Voting App (Postgres and Redis)

+1. Type:<br>
+    - Postgres: Self Managed
+    - Redis: Self Managed

+2. Version:<br>
+    - Postgres: any
+    - Redis: any

+3. Nodegroup:<br>
+    - Postgres: default
+    - Redis: default

+4. Storage Size:<br>
+    - Postgres: 10GB
+    - Redis: 5GB

+5. Username , Password & Dataname:<br>
+    - Postgres: any
+    - Redis: any